Using the IRS Data Retrieval Tool

 You can only be considered an independent student for financial aid purposes if you can answer yes to at least one of the dependency questions listed on the FAFSA.

-Two important facts about dependency status:
+Three important facts about dependency status:

 - You may still be considered dependent for financial aid purposes even if you are not listed as a dependent on your parents’ tax return.